Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 Three and a half days at Sydney Royal Prince Alfred Hospital waiting for a surgical slot.
 My transplant physician father-in-law joked that I’d been waiting so long for the operation that he could make a good case for just leaving the leg alone.

 Not me.
-I was in a cast for 8 weeks, had trouble walking for 3 months, and it took me 6 months to be able to fence again, gingerly.
-That gave me ample time to watch this latest chapter in the story of sabre unfold.
+I was in a cast for 8 weeks, had trouble walking for 3 months, and it took me 6 months to be able to fence again.
+Gingerly.
+That gave me ample time to watch this latest chapter in sabre unfold.
 And to reflect on how all this had started, how we got here, and how this story could be told.